1902 Arbitral award of the Andes between Argentina and Chile: Preparations and geographic surveys

+Geographer Hans Steffen arrived to Chile 1885 as part of group of 180 German schoolteachers and explored later Patagonia producing La divisoria de aguas, a work about the continental divide that was instrumental to the Chilean argument.
+Steffen later accused Moreno of having knowligly used erroneous historical documents to support the Argentine thesis.
+Among other things Moreno claimed without proof that Deseado River was reached by Simón de Alcazaba in 1535.
+Since this expedition described a large river this false identification was used by Moreno to claim large historical changes in the headwaters of Deseado River near General Carrera Lake, thus suggesting a connection of lake and the surrounding area to the Atlatic watershed in historic times.

 British arbitration

 The escalation in tension between Chile and Argentina suggested armed conflict had become a distinct probability towards the end of the 19th Century as both had claims on Patagonia.
 The Argentinian Riccheri Law continued to provide for selective national service; the expansion of the Argentine armed forces after the campaigns and subjugation of the Pampas and expanded southwards and westwards into Patagonia in the "Conquest of the Desert".
 Argentina and Chile had successfully reached a measure of mutual agreement in the Boundary Treaty of 1881 and subsequently identified other boundary alignment issues to be resolved by binding arbitration under the 1902 "May Pact" and sought the involvement of the UK as mediator.

 Commissioners Francisco Moreno (Argentina), Diego Barros Arana (Chile) and Sir Thomas Holdich (UK) visited the Andean Patagonian valleys to make site-based observations following the written submissions presented previously by the two parties to the Arbitration Panel.

 Since 1885, the valleys of what is now northwestern Chubut Province had been settled by many Welsh emigrants.
 This area drained to the Pacific Ocean, hence Chile claimed it.
 Subsequently, the commissioners visited Trevelin and received the views of the inhabitants of the "Colonia del Valle 16 de Octubre" on 30 April 1902, for three days, in School Number 18, which had been founded in 1895 next to the river Corintios by the Argentine National Government.
 The arbitration award was finally adjudicated in favour of the Republic of Argentina, and Trevelin, Esquel and other adjacent settlements were subsequently incorporated into Chubut Province.

 Research by Gustavo De Vera and Jorge Fiori starting in 1998 was published as the "Winds of War" in 2002 to coincide with the centenary, for the Directorate of Culture, Trevelin, has investigated the background and events around the "1902 Referendum".
 They have concluded that the views of the inhabitants, whilst not the sole determinate, were certainly influential in founding an acceptable alignment for the national boundary in this part of Patagonia.

 The next surveyors were in charge of the demarcation of the 1902 border: